 When compared to a conventional DSLR camera, a camera that utilizes Translucent Mirror Technology has a translucent mirror that is fixed in place.
 This mirror divides the optical pathway between the primary image sensor and a separate phase-detection autofocus sensor.

 Additionally, the camera’s mechanical design is more straightforward, which enables it to be more compact.
 The body only of the Sony A68 may be purchased for $599 in the United States and £480 in the United Kingdom.

 Sony a68 Build Quality.

 The Sony A68 has an appearance comparable to that of the company’s flagship A77 II model.
-The A68 replaces the traditional optical viewfinder with an electronic one and employs a fixed semi-translucent mirror in place of the moving non-translucent mirror found in a DSLR camera.
+However, the A68 replaces the traditional optical viewfinder with an electronic one and employs a fixed semi-translucent mirror instead of the moving non-translucent mirror found in a DSLR camera.

 Because the mirror of the A68 is translucent, sufficient light can pass through it to the sensor, which enables the sensor to remain fixed at all times.
 In addition, the mirror can reflect some of the light onto a phase-detection auto-focus array located at the top of the A68 body.

-Because of this combination, the A68 can offer focusing speeds comparable to those of a full-time DSLR even while recording video.
-Additionally, it has an excellent Live View system that provides 100% coverage of the scene and a respectably fast continuous shooting rate of 8 frames per second, all while being physically smaller and lighter than a comparable DSLR.
+Because of this combination, even while recording video, the A68 can offer focusing speeds comparable to those of a full-time DSLR; additionally, it has an excellent Live View system that provides 100% coverage of the scene and a respectably fast continuous shooting rate of 8 frames per second, all while being physically smaller and lighter than a comparable DSLR.